department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/2023-01-patient-safety-notice-usability-testing/conversation-guide.md

 - What do you think is meant by "If you have an urgent question"?
 - Can you share an example of an urgent question?
-- Do you think this statement and link is valuable?
+- Do you think this statement and link is helpful?
 What makes you say that?

 I would like to share some situations like we did earlier, but these are medical.
 I am going to say them as if I were seeking your advice about whether I should use secure messaging.
 If you think I should use secure messaging, say yes.
 If not, say no.